Long-term operations to gradually harvest and replant timber plantations in Tarkeeth State Forest, southeast of Bellingen, are underway.

 Harvesting in timber plantations is planned under the Plantation and Reforestation Code, which contains numerous requirements to protect environmental features.
 In addition, Forestry Corporation has identified a number of other protection measures, including a connectivity corridor running east to west through the plantation to complement the vast area of National Park in the Bellingen Valley and allow wildlife to continue moving freely across the landscape.

 Forestry Corporation has been harvesting timber from plantations in the Bellingen and Kalang Valleys for many decades and understands the importance of these waterways to local communities and the broader environment.

 Forestry Corporation has carefully planned its timber harvesting in the Tarkeeth plantations under the conditions of the Plantations and Reafforestation Act and Code, which set out clear constraints including the retention of existing vegetation along drainage lines and on steep slopes to protect against erosion and buffer zones around dams and waterways.

-We have used sophisticated LiDAR imagery and data to map all of the slopes within the plantation so we know exactly where the steep areas are, as the image below shows.
+We have used sophisticated LiDAR imagery and data to map all of the slopes within the plantation so we know exactly where the steep areas are.
 The harvesting machinery operators use GPS systems in the forest to ensure that harvesting avoids any areas that we require to be protected.
 The strict limits we have put in place on harvesting timber on steep slopes in this plantation go above and beyond the requirements of the Plantations and Reafforestation Act and Code.